Edi Rama: Controversial media law

 In December 2019, the government led by Rama, proposed changes in two laws regarding communications and information services in Albania, with focus on regulating the online media market, forcing them to register and giving authority to institutions controlled by the Parliament to fine online medias and journalists and block their contents.

 Also known as the 'anti-defamation' law, it gives to the authority of Audiovisual Media in Albania (AMA) the competences of fining journalists and they can have their cases heard in court only after paying the AMA-imposed fine.
 Critics say this clause aims to decimate the finances of independent news outlets, whose limited funding would be likely to expire long before a court even hears the case.

 Media organizations in Albania protested the changes in the law, considering them as censoring free-speech and expressing their concerns, because the drafted law didn't take in consideration several recommendations made by international actors like the EU Commissioner for Human Rights.
 The Albanian Ombudsman called the government on not approving the two anti-defamation draft laws, as they do not meet international standards.

-Venice Commission gave its opinion and to its conclusion the proposed media law has a number of flaws to proposed amendments that needs to be changed, in the report the Venice Commission gave a number of recommendations and stated that "Albanian authorities showed willingness to dialogue and addressed their concerns for the protection of freedom of speech".
-Rama on Twitter praised the recommendations and stated “Grateful to the Venice Commission for their opinion on Anti-defamation!
-Without losing any further time, we need to address the matter in the Assembly according to the valuable suggestions and guarantee by law everyone’s right to be defended against defamation, and the obligation of every news outlet to be identified as a subject to the law”.
+The Venice Commission gave its opinion and to its conclusion the proposed media law has a number of flaws to proposed amendments that needs to be changed, in the report the Venice Commission gave a number of recommendations and stated that "Albanian authorities showed willingness to dialogue and addressed their concerns for the protection of freedom of speech".
+Rama on Twitter praised the recommendations and stated "Grateful to the Venice Commission for their opinion on Anti-defamation!
+Without losing any further time, we need to address the matter in the Assembly according to the valuable suggestions and guarantee by law everyone’s right to be defended against defamation, and the obligation of every news outlet to be identified as a subject to the law."

 Reporters Without Borders

 After Albania fell to a historic low in the Reporters Without Borders' annual World Press Freedom Index, Rama criticized the organization's notation.
-However Pavol Szalai, the head of the European Union and Balkan Desk, noted that the methodology changed from 2020 to 2022 and that Albania has fallen partly due to this and partly due to countries like Serbia and Montenegro rising.
+However Pavol Szalai, the head of the European Union and Balkan Desk, noted that the methodology changed from 2020 to 2022 and that Albania has fallen partly due to this and partly due to countries such as Serbia and Montenegro rising.

 Rama took up to Twitter where he accused the organization of making up "lies" and called the accusations "fantasies".
-Rama then tweeted: “Journalists victims of police violence in Albania?
+Rama then tweeted: "Journalists victims of police violence in Albania?
 What a lie!
 Journalists critical of the government face political attacks?
 What a fantasy!
 Ethical self-regulation in the Albanian media?
 What a mockery!
-Only the title is missing: We complain about the lack of freedom because we do not know what to do with freedom!”
+Only the title is missing: We complain about the lack of freedom because we do not know what to do with freedom!"
 One day after Rama tweeted his denials, RSF reported that he attacked an Albanian reporter who he had previously put on a two-month long embargo.